-The superannuation system or “super” is a professionally managed fund set up for a private corporation employees’ retirement.
+The superannuation system or “super” is a tax-effective retirement saving scheme typically handled by professionally managed fund.
 It is basically a retirement income plan in which employers are required to separately contribute a minimum amount equal to 9.5 per cent of their employee’s wage on top of the basic pay.

 That means employers will not use any portion of their employee’s pre-tax wage for the super contribution unless the employee agrees to do so.